Spices That May Lower Blood Sugar

 Table of Contents

-When managing your blood sugar level you may zero in on your carbohydrate intake and try to make more glucose-friendly choices.
-While this is an excellent first step, there are other parts of your diet that may benefit from a closer look.
+When managing your blood sugar level, you may zero in on your carbohydrate intake and try to make more glucose-friendly choices.
+While this is an excellent first step and an important part of diabetes care, other parts of your diet may benefit from a closer look.

-The 6 Best Spices & Herbs Proven to Reduce Blood Sugar
+8 Best Herbs and Spices to Lower Blood Sugar

 Fenugreek

 Fenugreek leaves look similar to celery greens.
 The fenugreek plant has potent seeds that can be purchased whole and ground prior to ingestion.
-Fenugreek seeds are high in soluble fiber, which delays the digestion and absorption of carbs into the bloodstream.
+Fenugreek seeds are high in soluble fiber, which delays the digestion and absorption of carbs into the bloodstream to help lower blood sugar levels.

-You can include fenugreek seeds in your diet by soaking them in water overnight prior to eating them.
-They will absorb water, and the rich soluble fiber can aid with satiety, blood glucose control, and potentially lower LDL cholesterol2.
-All parts of the plant can be consumed raw or added to cooked foods.
+You can include fenugreek seeds in your diet by soaking them in water overnight before eating them.
+They will absorb water, and the rich soluble fiber can aid with satiety, blood glucose control, and potentially lower LDL cholesterol levels.2 All parts of the plant can be consumed raw or added to cooked foods.

 Cinnamon

-Cinnamon is one of the most popular aromatic spices used in the world.
-Cinnamon extract has been linked to lower free-floating insulin, glucose levels, and cholesterol3.
-Cinnamon extract is sold as oral tablets and ingested similar to a multivitamin.
+Cinnamon is one of the most popular aromatic spices used worldwide.
+Cinnamon extract has been linked to lower insulin levels, glucose levels, and cholesterol.3 It’s sold as oral tablets and ingested like a multivitamin.

-A meta-analysis confirmed that intake of cinnamon powder or cinnamon extract over at least two months resulted in lowered readings of fasting blood glucose4
+A meta-analysis confirmed that intake of cinnamon powder or cinnamon extract over at least two months lowered fasting blood glucose readings.4

 You can include more cinnamon in your diet by: